Leah Berenson

 Katrin Wolfova was one of 9 contributing authors.
 She notes, “Parents of at least one son had a faster rate of cognitive decline in comparison to parents without any son.
 Our results also suggest that cognitive decline was faster among parents of multiple sons, compared to parents with only daughters.
 Thus, the results support the theory that having sons might have a long-term negative effect on parental cognition.”
 She also explained the results suggest these findings were social rather than biological.
 Researchers came to this conclusion by weighing other factors such as social status and other health conditions that are hereditary.

-The start of the research shows no difference in whether parents had sons or daughters.
 However, as children got older, so did their parents’ brains.
 At this point, the data starts to show a difference in parents of sons vs. daughters.
 Many factors could include more ER visits with sons because boys tend to be more active and rambunctious.

 However, Wolfova notes, “Daughters provide more social and emotional support than sons and often become informal caregivers.”
 This more than likely plays a role in how parents, and their brains, are nurtured by daughters vs. sons.